Empty Alms

 An odor of decay became omnipresent, a patina of corruption clinging to the air like sweat on a hot body.

 And when night falls, children, one can hear the trees moaning.
-The stories and songs say it’s the cries of the condemned mingling with the screaming pleas of tortured bodies and pleas before they die.
+The stories and songs say it’s the cries of the condemned mingling with the screaming pleas of tortured bodies long before they die.

 In autumn, the wind stirred leaves echo the sound of snapping necks and fluttery sighs of death.